 Baby Bedding Sets and Nursery Bedding Ideas Patterns and More!

 Baby bedding sets are often the starting point for a nursery’s entire design, and I’ve found that the right fabrics can completely change the mood of a baby’s room.
 From delicate ruffles and florals for a baby girl to soft plaids and stripes for a little boy, the colors and textures you choose set the tone for everything else.
 Whether you dream of a cozy handmade quilt, a chic designer crib set, or an easy DIY project to make on your own, this page will help you find ideas that fit your budget and style beautifully.
+Pink and white monogrammed personalized baby bedding set with patchwork quilt and ruffled crib skirt in a soft pink nursery See my collection of favorite fabrics and bedding sets

 For readers drawn to handmade touches like quilts, my guide to handmade baby quilts explores sizing, styling, and the practical ways families use them beyond the crib.